Qovery/qovery-client-go/docs/OrganizationAnnotationsGroupResponse.md

 ### NewOrganizationAnnotationsGroupResponse

-`func NewOrganizationAnnotationsGroupResponse(id string, name string, annotations []Annotation, scopes []OrganizationAnnotationsGroupScopeEnum, ) *OrganizationAnnotationsGroupResponse`
+`func NewOrganizationAnnotationsGroupResponse(id string, createdAt time.Time, name string, annotations []Annotation, scopes []OrganizationAnnotationsGroupScopeEnum, ) *OrganizationAnnotationsGroupResponse`

 NewOrganizationAnnotationsGroupResponse instantiates a new OrganizationAnnotationsGroupResponse object This constructor will assign default values to properties that have it defined,